 “Today, if you hear his voice, do not harden your hearts.”

-The most critical “To Do” is responding to His invitation to enter into a personal relationship with Jesus Christ.
+The most critical “To Do” is responding to His invitation to enter a personal relationship with Jesus Christ.
 If you have never done this, “Today” is a perfect day!
 Every tomorrow after today will be impacted by this one choice.

 Many people have already made the decision to become a Christian, by accepting Jesus Christ as their Saviour and Lord.
 Others delay, thinking there will be another day!
 The tragedy is, there may not be.
 After this life is eternity.
 Life does not end when your body dies.
 Your spirit lives forever.